You've signed in with a UCLA undergraduate student account.

 “The UCLA community and its resources helped to make me a better scholar and person.
 The ability to access all major disciplines from STEM to business to medicine on a single campus in a major city are very unique attributes.
 This fosters cross disciplinary collaboration and created a great sense of satisfaction while I was a student and now as an alumnus.”

-Fellowships are a key component of graduate life, and are oftentimes crucial for many of our students to pursue their education and research at UCLA.
-Through increased fellowships and award packages, we are able to attract and retain the best and brightest graduate students in their fields — individuals who are not only enhancing current research and developing new pathways for discovery, but who are also teachers and mentors all across campus to an undergraduate population that in turn goes on to do great things.
+Fellowships are a vital component of graduate life.
+Through increased fellowships and award packages, UCLA can offer competitive packages to the most qualified students — individuals who are enhancing current research and developing new pathways for discovery and teachers and mentors to the undergraduate population across campus.

 “The funding I was provided allowed me to focus on my research and expand my knowledge.
 It helped me develop a deep expertise and set me up for future success.
 It also instilled in me a deep respect and interest in public service and public research institutions, and motivated me to give back to UCLA and my program annually to support the next generation of scholars.”

-By giving to graduate fellowships at UCLA, you are not only supporting our students and their groundbreaking research, but also ensuring that the caliber of students who teach and inspire the future generations are able to do so at the highest level possible.
+Giving to graduate fellowships at UCLA secures support for students and their groundbreaking research while ensuring that the caliber of students who teach and inspire future generations can do so at the highest level.

 Read more about Why Fellowships Matter here.